 To get started, boot up Microsoft Edge and click the three dots at the top right.
 Then, click “Settings.”

-You may be tempted to click the “Passwords” setting on this page, but you shouldn’t for now!
+You may be tempted to click the “Passwords” setting on this page, but you shouldn’t until the end!
 Instead, go a little below Passwords and click on “Import browser data.”
+Choose the browser you want to import the passwords from.

 How to Export Passwords from Microsoft Edge

 If the new Edge browser isn’t to your liking and you want to migrate back, you can export your passwords from Edge.
-That way, you can then import them to your next browser so you don’t lose any data.
+That way, you can then import them to the next browser you use so that you don’t lose any data.

 To do this, go back to the settings page.
 While we avoided the Password page before, we can now go into it to export our passwords.